How do I share data from Akvo, mWater, or other mobile monitoring platforms?

 Further, it is difficult to arrive at a useful comparison of different data sets without considering the context at play in each country/district where data sets originate.
 See “What factors can influence the long-term functionality of water points?” for more on this.

-Data is provided “as-is” from data submitters, noted in the “source” attribute.
-Any attributes reformatted by the WPDx team are noted in the “converted” field.
-No additional validation or verification is done by WPDx.
+Data is provided “as-is” from data contributors, noted in the “source” attribute.
+Any attributes reformatted by the WPdx team are noted in the “converted” field.
+No additional validation or verification is done by WPdx.

 How do I share an error or problem I found with the website, data, or standard?